Clarilab/guide/quickstart.md

 - Based on SCHUFA:
   GwG-Vollauskunft, -Kompaktauskunft, -Kurzauskunft

+**For international companies there is no GwG-Auskunft from SCHUFA.
+You can call up an investigation report under the "Persons"-Tab**

 - Based on the Trade register:
   Current Copy, chronological Copies, List of shareholders and shareholders’ agreement